-- Member is not on concurrent treatment or will be used in combination with other TNF- inhibitor, biologic response modifier or other biologic DMARDs, Janus kinase Inhibitors, or Phosphodiesterase 4 inhibitor (i.e., apremilast, tofacitinib, baricitinib) as verified by prescriber attestation, member medication fill history, or submitted documentation AND - 3.
+- Prescriber attests member has been evaluated and screened for the presence of hepatitis B virus (HBV) prior to initiating treatment AND - 3.
+Member is not on concurrent treatment or will be used in combination with other TNF- inhibitor, biologic response modifier or other biologic DMARDs, Janus kinase Inhibitors, or Phosphodiesterase 4 inhibitor (i.e., apremilast, tofacitinib, baricitinib) as verified by prescriber attestation, member medication fill history, or submitted documentation - Prescriber attests member does not have an active infection, including clinically important localized infections AND - 5.
 IF THIS IS A NON-FORMULARY/NON-PREFERRED PRODUCT: Documentation of trial/failure of or intolerance to a majority (not more than 3) of the preferred formulary/PDL alternatives for the given diagnosis.
-If yes, please submit documentation including medication(s) tried, dates of trial(s) and reason for treatment failure(s) [DOCUMENTATION REQUIRED]
+Submit documentation including medication(s) tried, dates of trial(s) and reason for treatment failure(s).